nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 5.
 After the project gets updated, `Model#saveProjectsFolder` is called to save the list of projects to files.

-The other update commands require some more work because events, deadlines, tasks abd groupmates are sub-components of a project.
+The other update commands require some more work because events, deadlines, tasks and groupmates are sub-components of a project.
 It is therefore necessary to specify a project in the command so that edits can be applied to that project.
-Below is a sequence diagram of how an update groupmate command is executed.
+Below is a sequence diagram of how an `updateG` (update groupmate) command is executed.

 ![UpdateP command sequence diagram](images/UpdateGroupmateCommandSequenceDiagram.png)